oracle/dtrace-utils/doc/userguide/reference/aggregation.md

 You can override this behavior by using the [`printa`](function_printa.md) function to print the aggregations.
 The `printa` function also lets you precisely format the aggregation data by using a format string.

 If an aggregation isn't formatted with a `printa` statement in a D program, the `dtrace` command snapshots the aggregation data and prints the results after tracing has completed, using the default aggregation format.
 If an aggregation is formatted with a `printa` statement, the default behavior is disabled.
-You can achieve the same results by adding the `printa(@*aggregation-name*)` statement to an `END` probe clause in a program.
+You can achieve the same results by adding the `printa(@*aggregation-name*)` statement to an `dtrace:::END` probe clause in a program.

 The default output format for the `avg`, `count`, `min`, `max`, `stddev`, and `sum` aggregating functions displays an integer decimal value corresponding to the aggregated value for each tuple.
 The default output format for the `quantize`, `lquantize`, and `llquantize` aggregating functions displays an ASCII histogram with the results.
 Aggregation tuples are printed as though `trace` had been applied to each tuple element.